wendy-ha18/website/content/en/docs/v3.6/tasks/operator/how-to-migrate.md

 etcdctl --endpoints=http://$ENDPOINT --output="json" get foo
 ```

-2. Stop each etcd node (one at a time)
+- Step 2: Stop each etcd node (one at a time)

 Before running the migration, stop your etcd node to ensure data consistency.

-3. Run the migration tool
+- Step 3: Run the migration tool

 Switch to API v3 and use etcdctl migrate to transform the v2 store.